Srksarawin/container-number-extractor/README.md

 # Container Number Extractor (CNE)
 The Container Number Extractor (CNE) is used to extract the container details into structured JSON format.
-The Main purpose of this project is to ease the process the documentation of containers
+It uses **OCR** (Optical Character Recognition) technology to extract the details from the container and then

-## Project Componenets
+## Project Components
 The main components i have used is :
 - Python